POW2KOR/adaptive_autosar/README.md

 `+` sign.
 Click on it and then select "Open Current Folder in Container View".
 The first start is expected to take around 2 minutes.
 Subsequent starts will be much quicker.

 The devcontainer will set up your `git` and `ssh` inside the container to work with SWF git.
-This assumes you have your x509 SWF certificates stored in `~/.ssh/gsep`.
+This assumes you have the environment outside the docker container already working with SWF git and that you have your x509 SWF certificates stored in `~/.ssh/gsep`.
 The devcontainer is configured to run in host network mode and the proxy is configured for you. `ssh-agent` forwarding is handled through VS Code.
 Bash history is persisted between sessions.
 VS Code also has a feature where it makes sure that the user ID of the user inside the devcontainer matches the one outside the container.
 The devcontainer is configured to support this feature.

 ### Setup to build without `build_env` devcontainer